 Year 3 practica involve a minimum of 20 hours/week in a setting providing direct clinical services and any professional activity the student, DCT, and A-DCT deem appropriate (e.g., indirect clinical services, applied research, systems intervention, administration).
-During Year 4, the student may do a 20 hour/week intensive practicum or an 8-12 hour/week practicum.
+During Year 4, the student continues in clinical training but the hours may vary.